 So, even if you wanted to apply a granite sealer it won't do you any good and often results in problems exactly like your friend has.

-Since the granite is essentially non-absorbent, the sealer can't absorb either.
+Since the black granite is essentially non-absorbent, the sealer can't absorb either.
 And if a sealer can't absorb it can't work and the fact that it can't absorb is THE sign that it isn't needed.

 But this really isn't your fault unless of course it was understood that you were advising your friend and she/he was relying on your knowledge.